spessasus/SpessaSynth/README.md

 - Comes bundled with a small [GeneralUser GS](https://schristiancollins.com/generaluser.php) soundFont to get you started

 ### Limitations
-- The program currently supports no modulators (Work in progress) and no reverb.
+- The program currently supports no reverb.
 - It might not sound as good as other synthetizers (e.g. FluidSynth or BASSMIDI)

 ## Installation